DavidSaldivia/antupy/docs/source/tsg_settings.rst

 --------

 - :doc:`tsg_weather`: Weather generation system that uses TimeParams
-- :doc:`variable_system`: Understanding the Variable (Var) system used for parameters
+- :doc:`variable_system`: Understanding the variable system (Var and Array) used for parameters
 - :doc:`units`: Unit management and conversions
 - ``antupy.core``: Core Variable and Array classes